-While countries such as France and Germany might have once been the first port of call for those moving to continental Europe, there are signs that this might be changing, with the Netherlands becoming increasingly popular with well-educated expats in search of a great career and lifestyle.
+While countries such as France and Germany might have once been the first port of call for those moving to continental Europe, there are signs that this might be changing.
+The Dutch job market is becoming increasingly popular with well-educated expats in search of a great career and lifestyle.

-“The job market in the Netherlands is strong, and with the economy improving, our country is an attractive proposition for skilled workers looking to live and work somewhere a little different” says Ilse.
+“The job market in the Netherlands is strong.
+With the economy improving, our country is an attractive proposition for skilled workers looking to live and work somewhere a little different” says Ilse.

 Popular jobs in the main Dutch cities

-For creatives, media-savvy graduates, marketing experts, teachers and financial services workers, the capital remains the place to be – though Amsterdam’s job market can be tough.
+For creatives, media-savvy graduates, marketing experts, teachers and financial services workers, the capital remains the place to be.
+But Amsterdam’s job market can be tough.
 But while Amsterdam has relatively high levels of unemployment, it’s still possible for the cream of the crop to bag a great job, especially if they take advice from a native recruitment consultant.

 Rotterdam’s job market is a little different.
 The city has the highest unemployment rate in the Netherlands, but most roles here are suitable for English speakers.
 There’s particular demand for logistics staff, but regional government jobs and those in medicine remain popular.

-Utrecht, meanwhile, is known as a heavily English-speaking city boasting some of the top roles in the medical industry, while Eindhoven is home to some of the biggest companies in the technological and IT sectors.
+Utrecht, meanwhile, boasts some of the top roles in the medical industry.
+Eindhoven is home to some of the biggest companies in the technological and IT sectors.

 The advantages of speaking foreign languages

-The Netherlands has a great number of expats and immigrants, and many foreign companies have set up shop here, providing international jobs.
-There’s always a demand for people who can speak different languages in the Netherlands, and it’s often a case of the more the better.
+The Netherlands has a great number of expats and immigrants.
+Many foreign companies have set up shop here, providing international jobs.
+There’s always a demand for people who can speak different languages in the Netherlands.
+It’s often a case of the more the better.

-“There are lots of English speaking jobs in the Netherlands, but applicants who can also speak French or German are desirable to employers, and those with a grasp of Scandinavian languages are particularly highly sought after”, says Ilse.
+“There are lots of English speaking jobs in the Netherlands.
+But applicants who can also speak French or German are desirable to employers.
+Tose with a grasp of Scandinavian languages are particularly highly sought after,” says Ilse.

 Jobs in the Netherlands requiring Dutch language skills